Looking for a new and effective way to investigate your soil in your garden? Follow the burrowing worms in the soil and the roots growing…

 What they have discovered is interesting; when earthworms burrow tunnels, or roots grow, they make a specific noise which shows a meaningful connection back to root and worm activities.

 According to professor Dani Or (at the ETH Zurich Institute of Biogeochemistry and Pollutant Dynamics), now they can, for instance, figure out ‘at what time exactly the roots grow‘.
-As they didn’t know that so far, -if that happened in the day or in the night, or under some circumstances like the humid condition of the soil -, this new method lets them discover the hidden underground life without digging it.
+As they didn’t know that so far, -if that happened in the day or in the night, or under some circumstances like the humid condition of the soil -, this new method lets them discover the hidden underground life

 For the first time in history, those acoustic sensors made it possible to observe biological activity in the soil, as the research proved us.